Pet Allergies

 Food Allergens

 Food allergens or insenstivities are even more common than environmental ones.
-They are typically caused by proteins in a food item that enduce histemine response or even digestive inflammatory response and can result in itchy paws, ears, and mouth.
-They may develop yeasty ears and skin after prolonged exposure to their allergen.
+They are typically caused by proteins in a food item that enduce histamine response or even digestive inflammatory response and can result in itchy paws, ears, and mouth.
+They may develope yeasty ears and skin after prolonged exposure to their allergen.
 Food allergies or insensitivities can also cause digestive upset like diarrhea or vomiting.
-Many insensitivities can be related to Leaky Gut Syndrome and may require additional steps to remedy.

 The first steps to solving food allergies is to narrow down what the allergy may be.
 Starting with an elmimination diet using limited ingredient foods (also known as LID) is the best, which limits the amount of ingredients in their diet.
 Using process of elimination we can better understand what may cause flareups.
 Common pet food allergens include chicken, beef, grains such as rice or corn, peas, and potatoes.
 Stick with one recipe such as Acana’s Duck & Pear Limited Ingredient Diet and using only duck based treats may help us confirm that the allergy is or isn’t to duck or pear, or any other ingredient listed on the back panel.
 Rotating through these LID foods will give us a bigger palette to work with, eliminating foods that cause allergy responses as we go.
 Allergy symptoms can typically take 2 weeks to leave the body, so as we work through different proteins this is important to keep in mind.